 Direct and Binder 3-D Printing

 Rapid prototyping (RP), which we described earlier in the article, has been a major factor in the growth of direct 3-D printing.
 In 1994, the ModelMaker, a machine produced by a company known as Solidscape, became the first commercially successful technology to apply the inkjet approach to RP [source: Gibson, et al.].
-Other commercial RP products have followed, and all of them use waxy compounds.
+Other commercial RP products have followed.
 For example, today's advanced rapid prototyping products use technologies such as multi-jet modeling (MJM), which creates wax prototypes quickly with dozens of nozzles working simultaneously [source: G.W.P.].

 MIT's 3DP process, mentioned earlier, uses this binder approach.
 MIT licenses companies to develop products that use 3DP, but to qualify, the company must use some unique combination of powder and binder materials.

 Binder 3-D printing has a few advantages over direct 3-D printing.
 First, it tends to be faster than direct printing because less of the material is applied through the nozzles.
-Another advantage is that you can incorporate a wider variety of materials in the process, including metals and ceramics, as well as color.
+Another advantage is that you can incorporate a wider variety of colors and materials in the process, including metals and ceramics.